rpgfamaran-cpu/CS2-project/README.md

 1 ) 8 - Sampaguita
 2 ) 8 - Ilang-Ilang

-#prompts the user to manage a specific class:

 + = add class
 Choose class number or +: 1

 CLASS: 8 - Sampaguita
 STUDENTS:
 None

-#prompts the user to manage / add students in a specific class into their corresponding laptop numbers:

 + = add student
 - = remove student